arsenyinfo/tiger_keypoint_detection/README.md

 # Tiger Keypoint Detection

-This pipeline was been coded for the [Computer Vision for Wildlife Conservation (CVWC) challenge](https://cvwc2019.github.io/challenge.html).
+This pipeline has been coded for the [Computer Vision for Wildlife Conservation (CVWC) challenge](https://cvwc2019.github.io/challenge.html).

 Some facts:
 - inference speed is ~18.5 frames/sec on a single 1080Ti, given the resized image and including postprocessing;